I don’t know about you, but I spend soooo much time in the laundry room. As my family size has increased, so has the amount of laundry.

 They put them on after a bath and sleep in them…they really don’t need to be washed after just one time.

-So, if we can, we wear things more than once to cut back on the number of loads I have to wash every week.
+So, if we can, we wear things more than once to cut back on the loads I wash every week.

 Separate heavy loads